 The coffee glaze brings out the chocolate flavor in the banana bread, but it is optional if you just want plain chocolate banana bread (let me tell you, it’s amazing either way—I just can’t leave well enough alone and have to glaze EVERYTHING).

-4. Lastly, when it comes to the coffee glaze, you want to pour it on after the bread has cooled, otherwise the glaze will thin out too much and it won’t stick to the bread.
+- Lastly, when it comes to the coffee glaze, you want to pour it on after the chocolate banana bread has cooled, otherwise the glaze will thin out too much and it won’t stick.

 Chocolate on chocolate. 😍